 Occasionally, pharmacists will not challenge suspension orders and surrender their license.
 They may do so because of fear of additional action, because they no longer wish to practice in that state, or because there is some truth to the allegation and they believe they cannot save their pharmacy license.
 Only in very rare circumstances is surrendering a pharmacist license the best or only course of action.
 The collateral consequences of surrendering a license include loss of other professional licenses, inability to reapply for licensure, loss of employment, etc. This often leaves the former licensee unable to practice in the profession for which they trained so hard.
 We are dedicated to protecting the licenses of health professionals and want to help you protect your pharmacist license and your career.
 If you are considering surrendering your pharmacist license, please contact us for a free consultation so that we can make sure you are aware of your options before you make a decision that will significantly impact your future.

-We have been defending health professionals for over 25 years, and we are dedicated to protecting the licenses of our clients.
+We have been defending health professionals for over 25 years, and we are dedicated to protecting the licenses of our clients, call us for a free consultation.
 We have several attorneys who practice professional licensing defense full-time and regularly help pharmacists with licensure matters.
 We also have attorneys who are dedicated to criminal defense for health professionals and can assist in defending the underlying criminal issue that may be triggering your licensing matters.
 Whatever the allegations against you, we know you worked hard for your pharmacist license, and our pharmacy attorneys want to help you protect it.